 The conditional use permit process allows for consistent evaluation of land use applications and provides clear criteria on which to base a decision.
-The burden is on the applicant to provide adequate justification supporting a CUP request.
+The burden is on the applicant to provide adequate justification to support the CUP request.

-- Refer to 21A.08** of the King County Code (KCC) at www.kingcounty.gov/council/legislation/kc_code.aspx to determine whether a proposal requires a CUP.
+- Refer to the permitted uses chapter of the King County Code (KCC) 21A.08 to determine whether a proposal requires a CUP.

-- For minor communication facilities (including cell towers), refer to KCC 21A.26**.
+- For minor communication facilities (including cell towers), refer to KCC 21A.27.

 How much will it cost?

-See the Permitting Department current fee schedule for an estimate.
+See the Department of Permitting and Environmental Review current fee schedule for an estimate.

 Where can I get an application?

 Refer to the Conditional Use Permits Packet for application materials.